Hack3rOneness/devops-insights-20200912181407744/README.md

 This step is not necessary if all development is done on the VM.

+## Reporting an Issue

+First, ensure the issue was not already reported by doing a search.
+If you cannot find an existing issue, create a new issue.
+Make the title and description as clear as possible, and include a test case or screenshot to reproduce or illustrate the problem if possible.

+If you have issues installing the platform, please provide the entire output of the provision script in your issue.
+Also include any error messages you find in `/var/log/hhvm/error.log`.

 ## Contribute

 You’ve used it, now you want to make it better?
 Awesome!
 Pull requests are welcome!
 Click [here] (https://github.com/facebook/fbctf/blob/master/CONTRIBUTING.md) to find out how to contribute.